atomist-attic/automation-client-samples-ts-docker/README.md

 # @atomist/automation-client-samples-ts-docker

-[Node][node] module containing samples demonstrating wrapping shell scripts by Atomist handlers and package it up in a Docker iamge.
+[Node][node] module containing samples demonstrating wrapping shell scripts by Atomist handlers and package it up in a Docker image.

 Please visit [automation-client][automation-client] for more information about writing custom handlers.